linusphan/music-store/README.md

 This is a single-page application built from scratch using Backbone, Express, Pug (formerly known as Jade), Stylus and Handlebars with testing using the Jasmine testing framework.
-This is a bigger project that will accumulate a large variety of Frontend technologies and knowledge.
+This project accumulates a large variety of Frontend technologies and knowledge.

 # Notes on the application setup